phac-nml/mikrokondo/docs/troubleshooting/FAQ.md

 - `[Errno 30] Read-only file system: '/usr/local/lib/python3.9/site-packages/quast_libs/gridss'`
   - This issue appears to be related to QUAST trying to download GRIDSS for structural variant detection and this action being incompatible with the container used to run QUAST.
 You may be able to resolve this be adding `--no-sv` as a QUAST command-line flag in Mikrokondo's `nextflow.config`, or by switching your container platform to singularity.
 Errors were observed with `apptainer version 1.2.3`, which were resolved by switching to singularity (`singularity-ce version 3.9.5` and `singularity-ce version a948062` resolved the issue).

+### ECTyper fails

+- ECTyper makes uses of pythons temporary files which can result in issues on shared file systems e.g. `ntfs`.
+If you encounter issues try running the pipeline in a place where read and write permissions are more relaxed.